smatechnologies/webservices-connector-docs/docs/defining-jobs.md

 Authorization  | NTLM

 ##### Token Authentication
-When using Token Authentication, a header Attribute Name of **Authorization** and a Attribute Value which is dependent on the receipient application must be used.
+When using Token Authentication, a header Attribute Name of **Authorization** and a Attribute Value which is dependent on the recipient application must be used.
 The token is usually retrieved in a previous step and saved in a dynamic variable (@Token) which is then used in then used in the subsequent requests.
 For authentication to the OpCon REST-API, the Attribute value is Token \<***token***\>.

 Attribute Name | Attribute Value
 -------------- | -----------